finger75/clone-pipefy/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a new project up and running on your local machine for development and testing purposes.

 ### Tech

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses open source porjects to work properly: